 But beans are very starchy is the oft-heard cry.
 They will make me fat.

-Just like the wealthy in Indonesia died in their millions from a vitamin B1 deficiency from eating white rice but the poor had to rely on the unpolished grain, so the the chronic degenerative diseases from our lust for refined foods in the Twenty First Century are killing us.
+Just like the wealthy in Indonesia died in their millions from a vitamin B1 deficiency from eating white rice but the poor had to rely on the unpolished grain; so the chronic degenerative diseases from our lust for ultra-refined foods in the Twenty First Century are killing us today.

 Much passes through the small intestine undigested reaching the colon, giving it bulk and healthy short-chain fatty acids like butyrate are formed; important markers of the happy gut.